hathibelagal-dev/instantpolyglot/docs/eng/Louisiana_Creole.md

 - **en gro chat** (a big cat)
 - **dlo fré** (cold water)

-Adjectives don't agree in gender or number with the nouns they modify:
+Adjectives don’t agree in gender or number with the nouns they modify:
 - **en gro chat** (a big cat)
 - **dé gro chat** (two big cats)